coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 universes are the ones declared.
 In the term and in general in proof mode, introduced universe names can be referred to in terms.
 Note that local universe names shadow global universe names.
-During a proof, one can use :ref:`Show Universes <ShowUniverses>` to display the current context of universes.
+During a proof, one can use :cmd:`Show Universes` to display the current context of universes.

 Definitions can also be instantiated explicitly, giving their full
 instance: